fiduh/aws-networking-modules/README.md

 ```

 Note: the double slash (//) is intentional and required. it's part of Terraform's Git syntax.
-See the module's documentation and vars.tf file for all the parameters you can set.
-Run ` terraform get -update` to pull the latest version of this module from this repo before running the standard terraform plan and terraform apply commands.
+See the module's documentation and variable.tf file for all the parameters you can set.
+Run ` terraform get -update` to pull the latest version of this module from this repo before running the standard ` terraform plan ` and ` terraform apply ` commands.

 #### What's a VPC?